chuckstack/chuck-stack-nixos/readme.md

 ### NixOS Actions Needed

-Some of the services require consideration an possibly configuration before using.
+Some of the services require consideration and possibly configuration before using.
 Perform the following to quickly see all pending actions in all files:

 ```bash
 grep -rni -C10 "Action:" /etc/nixos/chuck-stack-nix/nixos